dealy663/offsite/offsite-cli/README.md

   - I haven't had chance to try this on Apple X86_64 yet.
 But I expect we will probably have to create a new branch in the xtdb submodule and reference the  ```natives-macos``` classifier for intel in the lmdb ```project.clj``` file.
     - Even better we may be able to add some Clojure in the ```lmdb/project.clj``` file which chooses the right classifier based on the detected architecture.
   - Once things settle down with XTDB on Apple M1 this step in the build will need to be revisited and fixed up.
+- Intellij Idea
+  - Import each module (offsite-cli, offsite-node, offsite-server) as a Leiningen external model.
+  - Be sure to set an appropriate JDK for the project (JDK 8, 11, 17 etc)
+  - Create run configurations to launch the REPL (hopefully these can be shared via Git)
+    - Your run configurations should launch with Leiningen
 - brew install mongodb-community@5.0 (probably not needed for the offsite-cli, but will be for the service and maybe the node too)
 - Install [NodeJS](https://nodejs.org/dist/v17.3.0/node-v17.3.0.pkg)
   - Install npm